api-platform/docs/distribution/index.md

 One more thing, before we start: as the API Platform distribution includes [the Symfony framework](https://symfony.com), it is compatible with most [Symfony bundles](https://flex.symfony.com) (plugins) and benefits from [the numerous extensions points](../core/extending.md) provided by this rock-solid foundation (events, DIC...).
-Adding features like a custom, service-oriented, API endpoints, JWT or OAuth authentication, HTTP caching, mail sending or asynchronous jobs to your APIs is straightforward.
+Adding features like custom or service-oriented API endpoints, JWT or OAuth authentication, HTTP caching, mail sending or asynchronous jobs to your APIs is straightforward.

 ## Installing the Framework